fullstack-hy2020/misc/project.md

 In the email you need to specify your student number and GitHub account

-**The project will not be graded untill ALL THREE steps have been completed**
+**The project will not be graded until ALL THREE steps have been completed**

-If you have a private repository, add users mluukkai and santeri0200 as a collaborator.
+If you have a private repository, add users mluukkai and outisa as collaborators.

 The review takes roughly 4 weeks.
 You will get some feedback on your project as a GitHub issue.